Caribbean power at Lord's

 Yet another Lord's defeat.
 But at least England came out of this one with honour, after a classic Sunday's play on which 17 wickets fell.
 Chasing 138 to win, Pakistan collapsed to 95 for 8 against Chris Lewis and Ian Salisbury, only for Wasim Akram and Waqar Younis to drive them over the winning line as a three-man England attack (Phil DeFreitas and Ian Botham were injured) tired at the death.
 It was also the end of the line for Botham and Allan Lamb.
 This was their last Test appearance.

-Just to round off a great day for English cricket, another Lord's defeat.
+And still another Lord's defeat.
 In this one, West Indies had been 54 for 5 on the first morning, but Gus Logie and Jeff Dujon drove England to distraction with a typically bold counterattack, and then Malcolm Marshall (6 for 32) secured a first-innings lead with a fast-bowling masterclass.
 England were eventually left to chase 442.
 Miracles do happen in cricket - but not against Marshall, Patterson, Ambrose and Walsh, and despite Allan Lamb's defiant 113 (not to mention a last-wicket partnership of 53 between Graham Dilley and Paul Jarvis), West Indies eased home.

 Some cheer for England at last.
 In the second Test, England flayed India in scoring 629, their highest total at Lord's until another Indian side was on the receiving end 16 years later.
 Dennis Amiss cracked 188 and there were also hundreds for Mike Denness (118) and Tony Greig (106), plus 96 from John Edrich.
 It could have been worse - England lost their last six wickets for 58.
 Bishan Bedi ended up with figures of 64.2-8-226-6 - the first double-century by a bowler in a Lord's Test.

 Birth of a West Indian power-hitter.
 In 2010, Deandra Dottin became the first woman to score an international T20 hundred, when she smashed an unbeaten 112 against South Africa in the World T20.
 She reached her century off just 38 balls.
 Dottin made her international debut in 2008, and performed reasonably well in the 2009 50-over World Cup.
 Three months later, in the first World T20 to feature women, she made another one, against the same opposition.
 Dottin narrowly missed out on a one-day hundred when she was dismissed for 95 against Pakistan in 2011.
 In 2013, Dottin's all-round contributions played a pivotal role in West Indies' run to the final of the Women's World Cup.
 Three years later, she was instrumental in West Indies' triumph in the Women's World T20 in India.

 Nottinghamshire were bowled out for 13 by Yorkshire in under an hour at Trent Bridge on a rain-affected wicket.
 Wilfred Rhodes did most of the damage with 6 for 4.